Winter Solstice workshop for writers

 Tutor: JLM Morton

 JLM Morton is co-Director of Dialect.
 She’s a writer and poet whose work explores rural experience and belonging, ancestry, place and practices of care, repair and solidarity across human and other-than-human worlds.
 Highly commended by the Forward Prizes, winner of the Laurie Lee, Geoffrey Dearmer, Gloucestershire Wildlife Trust Poetry and International Dylan Thomas Day prizes, her work is published widely including in The Poetry Review, The Rialto, Magma, Poetry Birmingham, Places of Poetry, Sunday Telegraph and anthologised in a range of publications including Living With Water (Manchester University Press, 2023).
 In 2023 she was longlisted for the Nan Shepherd Prize.
-Her first full poetry collection Red Handed is out with Broken Sleep Books (2024).
+Her first full poetry collection Red Handed is a Poetry Society Book of the Year, out now with Broken Sleep Books (2024).
 Find her online at: jlmmorton.com

 Image: Gabriel Kelemen